Château d'Aubiry

 The Château d'Aubiry is a château located in Céret (Pyrénées-Orientales), built between 1893 and 1904.
 Designed by the Danish architect Viggo Dorph-Petersen, the Château d'Aubiry was built for the son of French industrialist Pierre Bardou-Job.
-It was used as a filming location in 1960 for the movie L'eau a la bouche, has been protected as an official French historical monument since 2006.
+It was used as a filming location in 1960 for the movie L'Eau à la bouche, and has been protected as an official French historical monument since 2006.

 Location

 Although located in Céret, the Château d'Aubiry is nearer to the city limits of Saint-Jean-Pla-de-Corts than the town of Céret itself and can be seen from the road D 115, on the right side when coming from Saint-Jean-Pla-de-Corts and going towards Céret.

 History

 French industrialist Pierre Bardou-Job became wealthy selling rolling paper and decided to have a château built for each of his three children, all designed by the Danish architect Viggo Dorph-Petersen.
 The Château d'Aubiry was for his son Justin and was built from 1893 to 1904.
 Pierre Bardou-Job himself never saw it, as he died suddenly in 1892 just before the start of the construction.

-The Château d'Aubiry was used as a filming location in 1960 for the movie L'eau a la bouche by French director Jacques Doniol-Valcroze.
+The Château d'Aubiry was used as a filming location in 1960 for the movie L'Eau à la bouche by French director Jacques Doniol-Valcroze.
 It has been protected as an official French historical monument since 2006, and was offered for sale in 2011 with an asking price of 21 million Euros.